University campus in Missouri

 aerospace

-Machine Learning Transfer Pathways in Missouri
+Transfer Pathways for Machine Learning Degrees in Missouri

 State Transfer System

 Missouri's streamlined transfer system makes it easy for students to transition from two-year to four-year machine learning programs.
 The state operates the Missouri Core Transfer Curriculum (CORE 42), a statewide agreement that guarantees the transfer of 42 credit hours between participating institutions (Missouri Core Transfer Curriculum).
-This system allows students to complete foundational coursework at community colleges such as Metropolitan Community College-Kansas City, Saint Louis Community College, or Ozarks Technical Community College—where tuition averages $4,440–$7,110 annually—and seamlessly transfer to bachelor's programs at four-year universities without losing credits.
+This system allows students to complete foundational coursework at community colleges such as Metropolitan Community College-Kansas City, Saint Louis Community College, or Ozarks Technical Community College, where tuition averages $4,440–$7,110 annually, and seamlessly transfer to bachelor's programs at four-year universities without losing credits.

 How Transfers Work